GM-Consult-Pty-Ltd/free_text_search/README.md

 # free_text_search

-Search an inverted positional index and return ranked references to documents relevant to the search phrase.
+Search a text index and return ranked references to documents relevant to a search phrase.

 *THIS PACKAGE IS IN BETA DEVELOPMENT AND SUBJECT TO DAILY BREAKING CHANGES.*